 Basque Style Cheesecake is the Easiest Cheesecake

 I know it's cliche to say, "oh my..this is the easiest recipe you'll ever make" But with a little elbow workout or the help of a mixer, it really is.

-Unlike the classic traditional cheesecakes, this is crustless, which is great because I never really liked the graham cracker crust much anyway.
-And it’s incredibly light and not dense.
+Unlike the classic traditional cheesecakes, the basque cheesecake is crustless, which is great because I never really liked the graham cracker crust much anyway.
+And it's incredibly light and not dense.

 So what's the "easy" part...just mix everything together..and the best part..no water bath!
 Lots of eggs, heavy cream, cream cheese and a bit of flour.
 Then pour into your parchment lined mold and bake away.
 Though you'll have to patiently wait for the cheesecake to cool once it's done.
 Just wait, it will be worth it.

 - Pre-heat oven to 400 degrees Fahrenheit and spray non-stick spray all over the inside of a 10 inch spring form pan, ensuring nothing will stick.
 Then line the pan with several sheets of parchment paper, making sure that there is a 2 inch overhand along all the sides.

 - Using an electric mixer (you can also with everything by hand), cream the cream cheese and sugar together until smooth.

 - On low-medium speed, add in the whole eggs, one at a time and mix thoroughly then stream in the heavy cream and vanilla extract.
 You may need to use a spatula to scrape any cream cheese that was stuck on the bottom of the bowl.
 Just make sure everything is mixed in well.